 Potassium percentage in leaves

 Results in Table 9 show that the effect of compost on potassium percentage in leaves was highly significant in both growing seasons.
 The highest mean values of K% in leaves were obtained by adding maize compost at the rate of 5 t/fad compared to wheat compost (0.744 vs 0.719 and 1.214 vs 1.074) in the first and second growing seasons, respectively.
 The effect of nitrogen fertilizer levels on potassium percentage in leaves was highly significant in both growing seasons.
-The increase in nitrogen fertilizer levels from zero to 45, 90 and 135 kg N/fad significantly increased K% in leaves in by 0.051, 0.073 and 0.1% compared to the control treatment in the first growing season, respectively.
+The increase in nitrogen fertilizer levels from zero to 45, 90 and 135 kg N/fad significantly increased K% in leaves by 0.051, 0.073 and 0.1% compared to the control treatment in the first growing season, respectively.
 In the second growing season, the increase in K% in leaves due to adding the same nitrogen fertilizer levels was the same 0.051, 0.073 and 0.1%, respectively.
-Data in Table 9 show that adding PK-fertilizer at the rate of 31 kg P2O5 + 24 kg K2O (recommended treatment) caused insignificant increase in K% in leaves in both growing seasons as compared to zero treatment (0.720 vs 0.706% and 1.060 vs 1.046 in the first and second growing seasons, respectively.
+Data in Table 9 show that adding PK-fertilizer at the rate of 31 kg P2O5 + 24 kg K2O (recommended treatment) caused the insignificant increase in K% in leaves in both growing seasons as compared to zero treatment (0.720 vs 0.706% and 1.060 vs 1.046 in the first and second growing seasons, respectively.

 Table10.
 Effect of compost, nitrogen fertilizer rates, and PK fertilizer rates on NPK and crude protein percentages in grains, for two growing seasons.